 OTTER will contribute a body of high quality OERs from 8 departments at Leicester, and plan to encourage and support many others.
 Equivalent to 360 credits, these OERs will be free to access online, use, adapt and repurpose under an appropriate open licence, and will be valuable to academics, past, current and future learners, funding agencies and professional organisations in the relevant fields worldwide.
+Building exchanges for research.
 Overview To enhance and expand Nottingham’s existing Open Educational Repository, u-Now, one of the first OERs in the UK and a member of the international Open Courseware Consortium.

 Through providing guidance and advice, BERLiN will benefit the whole of the UK sector by disseminating our experiences, as well as the outcomes of the project itself which is aimed at exploring the issues raised in the wider take-up and development of an OER.
-Building exchanges for research
+Open Exeter.
 Overview A research-intensive University, Exeter is revising its Education Strategy, placing greater emphasis on promoting active learning and in which students and staff can ‘range’ across disciplinary boundaries.

 This will be supported by the use of appropriate new technologies and contextually located within a rich array of learning materials.
 In addition, we are increasing our international intake and the availability of OER will be key to marketing Exeter’s education ‘brand’.
 This enhanced educational focus will impact upon the character of the developmental support that staff will require in order to promote appropriate student engagement.
-Aims and objectives Open Exeter

-Unicycle Overview Leeds Metropolitan University (Leeds Met) has recently developed an institutional repository.
+Unicycle.
+Overview Leeds Metropolitan University (Leeds Met) has recently developed an institutional repository.

 This is currently being used to share content on a small scale.
 Also at this time Leeds Met would like to explore the sharing of materials across institutions in order to be more effective and efficient in the creation of learning materials.
 Currently staff share materials at a very local (subject/award) level.
+OpenStaffs.
+Open content at Oxford University.
 Overview Open Spires has two purposes: Firstly, to increase the amount of educational audio and video content released from Oxford University as Open Content Resources (OER).

 Secondly, to enable the University to investigate and disseminate the institutional implications of making some of this material available as 'Open Content'.
 The project is making a range of audio and video podcasting material available (talks, research seminars etc) through the web and other channels.
 The material will be open for reuse and redistribution by third parties globally, provided that it is used in a non-commercial way and is attributed to its creator.
-Aims & Objectives Open content at Oxford University
+Aims & Objectives Staff support materials will be integrated into the Oxford staff development programme and shared amongst UK learning technology and staff development units.
+Project methodology.
+Open content employability project.
+Overview OCEP will deliver a minimum of 360 CATS points of undergraduate open education resources.

 We were interested to find out which services were popular and if they were being used for work, for study or socially / for fun.
 The SPIRE project was originally looking into the possibility of using peer-to-peer technologies in UK HE and FE for informal sharing but switched to a more Web 2.0 focus as it became clear that these types of services were already having an impact on the tertiary education sector.